Lacrymology/states/postfix/doc/pillar.rst

 postfix:inet_interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~

-Intefaces that this mail server listen to.
+Network interfaces that this mail server listen to.

 Default: ``all``.